 Many people come to MSK because they found a lump or swelling in 1 of their testicles.
 During your first appointment, you will have a thorough exam of your testicles and abdomen.

 We will also do blood tests to measure certain protein levels (tumor markers).
 These markers can tell us if you have tumors and how you will respond to treatment.

 Your care team also may order imaging tests, including ultrasounds and computed tomography (CT) scans.

-If needed, the team may order imaging tests, including ultrasounds and CT scans.
-These tests can help find cancerous tumors and determine if they’ve spread to other parts of your body.
+Staging is part of the cancer diagnosis process.
+It tells us if the cancer has spread, and how far.
+These tests can help find cancerous tumors and whether they have spread to other parts of your body.

-Surgery to Identify the Tumor Type
+Surgery to find the tumor type